USS Kinkaid

 USS Kinkaid (DD-965), named for Admiral Thomas C. Kinkaid USN (1888-1972), was a built by the Ingalls Shipbuilding Division of Litton Industries at Pascagoula, Mississippi.
 Launched in 1974, she was decommissioned in 2003 and sunk in 2004.
 She was the third "Spru-can" to be built.

 History

 Between the late evening of 22 February and the early morning of 23 February 1979, 25 construction workers from Texas, constructing a naval base in the port of Char Bahar, were evacuated in the early morning hours by Kinkaid, and they were brought to the small island of Bahrain.
 This became known as the "Gulf of Aden/Yemen Indian Ocean Contingency Operation of 12/8/78 – 6/6/79".
 The crew of Kinkaid were awarded the Navy Expeditionary Medal and the Armed Forces Humanitarian Service Medal.

+Kinkaid served as the American trials ship for the jointly United States Navy and Royal Canadian Navy developed AN/SAR-8 Infrared Search and Target Designation System, having the Advanced Development Model installed in September 1979 for sea trials.